Digital-Methods-HASS/au603353_Szollosi_Bianka/Language Analytics/GOT_assignment/README.md

 1. Clone this repo with 'git clone'

-2. navigate to the apropriate folder (GOT_assignment) and activate a virtual environment (recommended) by:
+2. activate a virtual environment (recommended) by:

 - python3 -m venv got